 * A delicious sandwich such as this Vegan Coronation Chickpea Sandwich or this Vegan Tofu 'egg' and Cress Mayonnaise Sandwich or a Ploughman's Lunch Baguette

-* Additionally, we find that a few wee spring rolls, vegan sausage rolls, pakoras, or samosas on the side are a very tasty accompaniment
+* Additionally, we find that a few wee spring rolls, sausage rolls, pakoras, or samosas on the side are a nice accompaniment

 1. As carving pumpkins are grown for their size and durability, not necessarily for their taste or texture, they can be more watery and less sweet than pie pumpkins or other varieties grown specifically for eating.
-This means that while they're edible, they might not be as flavourful, but the flavour can be intensified by roasting the pumpkin which also serves to reduce the moisture content, and by adding tasty herbs and spices.
+This means that while they're edible, they might not be as flavourful, but the flavour can be intensified by roasting the pumpkin which also serves to reduce the moisture content, and by adding a good bunch of herbs and spices.

-2. If you're planning on eating a carving pumpkin, make sure it hasn't been treated with any chemicals or pesticides that aren't safe for consumption.
-Also, ensure that no non-food-safe materials, like candle wax or paint, have contaminated the inside.
+2. Also, ensure that no non-food-safe materials, like candle wax or paint, have contaminated the inside.
 The best way to avoid this is to scoop all the pumpkin flesh out, and store the pumpkin within the refrigerator, before using the pumpkin as a jack-o-lantern.
-Also avoid eating the pumpkin skin.

 3. Make sure the pumpkin is still fresh when you use it as if it's been sitting out for a long time, especially with a candle inside, it might have started to rot or mold so check for any signs of spoilage before consuming.
 However, again, its best to remove the pumpkin flesh whilst you are carving it, and store the insides within the refrigerator, rather than eat an already carved pumpkin that's sat around during the Halloween festivities.